habi498/NPC-VCMP/README.md

 Building on "WINDOWS_**64**" will produce the npc04rel64.dll in "out\build\WINDOWS_64\plugin" folder.
 Building after selecting "WINDOWS_32" will produce both npcclient.exe and the plugin npc04rel32.dll in "out\build\WINDOWS_32\npcclient" folder and "out\build\WINDOWS_32\plugin" folder respectively.
 ## Building for LINUX on windows
+You must have **Linux-development-workload** installed on Visual Studio.( See "Visual Studio Setup" and "Ubuntu on remote Linux systems" at [this](https://docs.microsoft.com/en-us/cpp/linux/download-install-and-setup-the-linux-development-workload?view=msvc-170) page
 For building binaries for the linux, you have to have login information for a linux system running remotely.
 On Visual Studio, go to Tools->Options->Cross Platform and Add or Edit your "connection information".
 After this step, select "LINUX_32" or "LINUX_64" as the case may be and Build.
 This will first copy the files to remote machine after you selet configuration.
 Then when it is ready, and you click on build, it will build the binaries on the remote machine and copy them back to your computer.
 If you have selected "LINUX_32", you will have binaries (npc04rel32.so and npcclient32) on "out\build\LINUX_32".
 If you have selected "LINUX_64", the binaries will be npc04rel64.so and npcclient64 located on "out\build\LINUX_64".
 (Note: On Linux, unlike windows the bitness problem of application npcclient does not arise, since the application can have 32 or 64 bitness )